nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 ![Example of a Sofie setup with a Playout Gateway and a Spreadsheet Gateway](/img/docs/main/features/playout-and-spreadsheet-example.png)

-### Sofie Core
+### Sofie&nbsp;Core

-[**Sofie Core**](../dictionary#sofie-core) is a web-server which handle business logic and serves the Web-GUI.
+[**Sofie&nbsp;Core**](../dictionary#sofie-core) is a web server which handle business logic and serves the Web GUI.
 It is a [NodeJS](https://nodejs.org) process backed up by a [MongoDB](https://www.mongodb.com/) database and based on the framework [Meteor](http://meteor.com).
 Read more: [_System architecture_](concepts-and-architecture.md#system-architecture)_,_ [_Getting Started_](/docs/getting-started/intro)

 ### Gateways

-Gateways are applications that connect to Sofie Core and and exchanges data; such as rundown-data from an NRCS or the [Timeline](../dictionary#timeline) for playout.
+Gateways are applications that connect to Sofie&nbsp;Core and and exchanges data; such as rundown-data from an NRCS or the [Timeline](../dictionary#timeline) for playout.

 An examples of a gateways is the [Spreadsheet Gateway](https://github.com/SuperFlyTV/spreadsheet-gateway).
 All gateways use the [Core-integration library](https://github.com/nrkno/sofie-core/tree/master/packages/server-core-integration) to communicate with Core.

 ## System, \(Organization\), Studio & Show Style

-To be able to facilitate various work-flows and to Here's a short explanation about the differences between the "System", "Organization", "Studio" and "Show Style".
+To be able to facilitate various workflows and to Here's a short explanation about the differences between the "System", "Organization", "Studio" and "Show Style".

-- The **System** defines the whole of the Sofie Core
+- The **System** defines the whole of the Sofie&nbsp;Core
 - The **Organization** \(only available if user accounts are enabled\) defines things that are common for an organization.
 An organization consists of: **Users, Studios** and **ShowStyles**.
 - The **Studio** contains things that are related to the "hardware" or "rig".
 Technically, a Studio is defined as an entity that can have one \(or none\) rundown active at any given time.
 In most cases, this will be a representation of your gallery, with cameras, video playback and graphics systems, external inputs, sound mixers, lighting controls and so on.
 A single System can easily control multiple Studios.
 - The **Show Style** contains settings for the "show", for example if there's a "Morning Show" and an "Afternoon Show" - produced in the same gallery - they might be two different Show Styles \(played in the same Studio\).